felixnyamweya/wpsso-schema-json-ld/readme.txt

 > 	* Target
 > 	* Query-Input

-= Extends the WPSSO Social Plugin =

-The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO JSON extension.

-You can use the Free version of WPSSO JSON with *both* the Free and Pro versions of WPSSO, but the [WPSSO JSON Pro](http://wpsso.com/extend/plugins/wpsso-schema-json-ld/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well (for its Video and Product information, along with more advanced features).

-Purchase the [WPSSO Schema JSON-LD (WPSSO JSON) Pro](http://wpsso.com/extend/plugins/wpsso-schema-json-ld/) extension (includes a *No Risk 30 Day Refund Policy*).

 = Examples =

 * Example WPSSO JSON Pro markup for a Tech Article published on surniaulula.com.